Voting in Delaware Elections

 Voting in Municipal Elections

-To vote in school board elections a person must be a resident in the school district holding the election and be at least 18 years of age.
+To vote in school board elections, a citizen must be a resident in the school district holding the election and be at least 18 years of age.
 Advance registration is not necessary.
+For school board elections, residents can vote at any open polling place within their school district (which may be different from their assigned general election pollng place).
 You may vote by absentee ballot if you cannot be present on election day.
-More information can be found at the Delaware Department of Elections website, here.
+More information can be found on our DE School Board Elections page or at the Department of Elections website: School Board Elections - State of Delaware.

 Launched by the League of Women Voters Education Fund (LWVEF) in October of 2006, VOTE411 is a "one-stop-shop" for election-related information.
 It provides nonpartisan information to the public with both general and state-specific information on all aspects of the election process.